-Cops’ n’ Kids Delaware Valley is a non-profit initiative funded by the community, supported by volunteers, and dedicated to expanding children’s access to books.
-It is a project of the AAUW Makefield Area Branch, but is now a separate corporation.
+Cops ’n’ Kids Delaware Valley is a non-profit organization funded by the community, supported by volunteers, and dedicated to expanding children’s access to books.
+It began as a project of AAUW Makefield Area Branch, but is now a separate corporation.

 We collect new and gently used books through book drives; distribute books at community and reading events; and support classroom libraries, community and family service organizations.

 Cops ‘n’ Kids Delaware Valley seeks to connect kids and community through literacy by collecting children’s books and distributing them to communities and schools in need; working with schools literacy programs; and participating in literacy events where children interact with police, firefighters, and community leaders.

 You can visit us at our Facebook page: https://www.facebook.com/copsnkidsdelval/

 Mary is passionate about reading to children and enjoying all kinds of literature with them.
 She is a retired middle school reading specialist, grandmother of five, and grateful to be working with an amazing team of people at Cops 'n' Kids!

 Kathy teaches chemistry at a community college and writes chemistry books.
 Her passion for science education goes beyond her classroom into many projects in the community.
 Kathy loves to be creative in the kitchen and develop fun craft projects for Cops 'n' Kids.

 Kathy grew up in Bucks County and has always loved to read.
 Throughout her several careers, including lawyer and college professor, she has never stopped reading for enjoyment and enjoys passing on the love of reading to others.